wipplelang/wipple/README.md

 # Run the playground on a local development server
 cd website/playground && npm install && npm run dev

-# View the documentation on a local development server
+# View the compiler documentation on a local development server
-cd website/guide && mdbook serve
+cd website/compiler-docs && mdbook serve
 ```